 The handsome Federal building at 132 North Main Street, Doylestown, known as the James-Lorah Memorial Home, was the home for 85 years of Miss Sarah M. James, a charter member of the Village Improvement Association when it was founded in 1895.
-Upon her death in 1954, Miss James bequeathed to the VIA the 17-room residence, its contents and a trust fund for maintenance.
+Upon her death in 1954, Miss James bequeathed to the VIA the 17-room residence, its contents and a trust fund for maintenance of her final resting place.

 The north wing was originally a saddler’s shop built in the early 1800s.
 Abraham Chapman purchased the property in 1824 and gave it to his grandson Henry as a wedding gift in 1824.
 Henry enlarged the shop for use as his law office.
 In 1844, Henry Chapman, by then a judge and widowed for seven years, built for his future bride “the finest house in the borough” joining it to the law office.
 A grandson, the noted Henry Chapman Mercer, was born in one of the bedrooms.